 I have also spent some teary eyed time in the graveyard at Lockerbie.
 I give all of this background because I think this gives me the right to express my honest opinion about the people who made the decision to release this fellow.

 When you are given a life sentence in connection with the death of 270 people that means that you die of natural causes in prison.
 The other option is a death sentence where you are killed in prison, somewhat earlier.
-It is horribly uncompassionate to the families and friends of all the innocent people who were killed to let this punk out of jail just because he has prostate cancer and is dying.
+It is horribly uncompassionate to the families and friends of

 The Scotsmen who made the decision to let this guy return to Libya as a free man are clearly suffering from brain damage due to excessive consumption of alcohol over a lifetime.
 They should be put in jail to serve out the remaining portion of this guy’s life sentence.
 When he dies they can be released.
 If he lives a long time then they lose.